mgmzdbh25365/ONI-High_Precision_Temperature/README.md

 ![avatar](ONI-High%20Precision%20Temperature-cover.png)
 ### Features

-- Just keep the temperature displayed in high-precision form (the original version only displays high-precision when the absolute value of temperature is less than 0.1).
+- It just keep the temperature displayed in high-precision form (the original version only displays the temperature with high precision when the absolute value of temperature is less than 0.1).

 ![avatar](ONI-High%20Precision%20Temperature.png)
 ![avatar](ONI-High%20Precision%20Temperature-none.png)